Allrthur/ruby_pg/README.md

 `docker compose run web rake db:create`

-To run a command on the server container use
+To run a command on the server container use:

 `docker compose run web <command>`